-The Belgian Waffle Ride is now entering its 11th season, and is more popular than ever before.
-It's also making its first trip out of the country, with an all-new event offering in Canada.
+The Belgian Waffle Ride is now entering its 12th season, and is more popular than ever before with six events across North America.

 When Michael Marckx created the original Belgian Waffle Ride in 2011 in San Diego, California, he never aimed for it to be a gravel race.
 He modeled the race after the spirit of the Belgian Spring monuments, meaning long distances and tough, technical terrain.
 In lieu of cobblestones, however, Marckx routed his participants over dirt sectors.

 As the years went on, Marckx and his participants embraced increasingly technical and off-road terrain.
 Today, BWR is a series consisting of 4-6 events and is fiercely contested by pro road and gravel racers alike.

 There are several race distances on offer, but all promise plenty of "suffering over sinuous, bone grinding roads fraught with arduous climbs, mud, choking dust, leg-numbing sleet or heat and winds."